erickhun/blog/content/post/fitness-is-the-first-step-to-greatness.md

 So each time you I go to the gym I have the feeling that I am  <b>doubled satisfied</b>:

 * I progressed since the previous session.
-I lift heavier, so have a great feeling at about that.
-That's some small wins .
+I lift heavier, so have a great feeling at about that
 * Each session helps me reach my final goal I'm working toward

 ## Remove all the barriers
 We often make excuses.
 I did, and still do lot of excuses to not go to the gym: "It's too far", "I'm tired", "I ate too much", "It's too late".

-How to stop making excuses? here some actions that works for me:
+How to stop making excuses?
+Here some actions that works for me:

 * Set goals, challenge yourself, your motivation will get higher.
 * Seeing your progress (with the growing graph form) also helps me a lot.
 Having those daily small wins keep me going and build momentum toward my final goal